AmiraAli23/intro-assignment/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company's engineering blog or use sites like Stackshare to find this information.)

 <img align="centre" src="https://user-images.githubusercontent.com/99091066/154779648-1aa9bc5d-4483-4c2b-81df-55e725b6290f.png">
+  > A summary of the technologies used by the company.
+[Source](https://www.slintel.com/company/modernadvisor/5c3b00bcd55ae49f1b76e13a)

 ## Landscape